appscot/sails-orientdb/README.md

 > **Warning**
 >
 > `waterline-orientdb` maps the logical `id` attribute to the required `@rid` physical-layer OrientDB Record ID.

-#### Development Status
+>
+>
+> Migrations
+>
+> We don't recommend using `migrate: 'alter'` as it has the nasty effect of deleting the data of all edges on a graphDB, leaving only data on the vertexes.
+> Either use `'safe'` and migrate manually or use `'drop'` to completely reset the data on your database and create all the classes.
+In production
+> always use `'safe'`.
+We are currently pushing for a new kind of migration strategy named `'create'`, more about this on [waterline issue #846](https://github.com/balderdashy/waterline/issues/846).

-* Waterline-orientdb aims to work with Waterline v0.10.x and OrientDB v1.7.10 and later.
+Waterline-orientdb aims to work with Waterline v0.10.x and OrientDB v1.7.10 and later.
 While it may work with earlier versions, they are not currently supported, [pull requests are welcome](./CONTRIBUTING.md)!

-* From the waterline [adapter interfaces](https://github.com/balderdashy/sails-docs/blob/master/contributing/adapter-specification.md) waterline-orientdb fully supports `Semantic`, `Queryable`, `Associations` and `Migratable` interfaces.
+From the waterline [adapter interfaces](https://github.com/balderdashy/sails-docs/blob/master/contributing/adapter-specification.md) waterline-orientdb supports `Semantic`, `Queryable`, `Associations` and `Migratable` interfaces.
-Waterline-orientdb passes all integration tests from  [waterline-adapter-tests](https://github.com/balderdashy/waterline-adapter-tests).

-* Many-to-many associations currently use a junction table instead of an edge and this will change at some point ([#29](https://github.com/appscot/waterline-orientdb/issues/29)).

 ## Table of Contents